sdatth/configs/ref/git.md

 git add <filename>
 git add .                # to add all changes to the staging area

-# commit changes to the repo
+# commit changes to the repo (-S used to sign a commit using GPG key)
 git commit -m "Message"
-git commit -S -m "Signed commit"    # -S flag is used to sign a commit using GPG key
+git commit -S -m "Signed commit"

 # to push chamges to remote server
 git push